bycait27/web-dev-notes/firestore/3-the-firebase-realtime-database/4-import-and-export-JSON.md

 4. click the “browse” button to select the file from your local device

     a. only files with the .json extension can be selected
-5. click the “import” buttom to import them
+5. click the “import” bottom to import them

 *OVERWRITES existing data